|Survey name||The Labour Force Survey (Household dataset)|

 reduce the risk of misusing data

-The families and households estimates are produced using the Labour Force Survey (LFS), a large-scale UK household survey we carry out that interviews approximately 40,000 households per quarter; most communal establishments are excluded from the LFS, with the exception of National Health Service accommodation and student halls of residence.
+The families and households estimates are produced using the Labour Force Survey (LFS), a large-scale UK household survey we carry out that interviews approximately 40,000 households per quarter; most communal establishments are excluded from the LFS, with the exception of National Health Service accommodation; students in halls of residence are included through the parental home.

 The families and households estimates are subject to sampling variation; the precision of the estimates depends on the sample size but for some smaller groups, such as civil partner couple families and same-sex cohabiting couple families, the estimates are considered less precise and should be treated with more caution.